sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 The E-prime format is highly configurable, so you may use the ASCII importer to import data files.
-Use the <span style="color: brown">File → Import event info → from E-Prime ASCII (text) file</span> menu item, which is the same as calling the <span style="color: brown">Import data → From ASCII/float file or Matlab array</span> menu item.
+Use the <span style="color: brown">File → Import event info → from E-Prime ASCII (text) file</span> menu item, which is the same as calling the <span style="color: brown">Import data → From ASCII/float file or MATLAB array</span> menu item.
 Configure the interface with the name of the E-Prime columns to import the event file.
-In some cases, it might be necessary to export the E-Prime to a tab-delimited file first (for example, in a spreadsheet application) and edit some of the column information that might not be read correctly under Matlab.
+In some cases, it might be necessary to export the E-Prime to a tab-delimited file first (for example, in a spreadsheet application) and edit some of the column information that might not be read correctly under MATLAB.
 Please send us your E-Prime files (at eeglab at sccn.ucsd.edu), so we may tailor the ASCII import menu for E-Prime files.